How Do I Compete With a New Restaurant?

 Check Out the New Competition

 Whenever a new restaurant opens, it creates anxiety for nearby existing establishments because people like new things and restaurants are no exception.
 The benefit of competition, though, is that it keeps you on your toes.
-While a dip in business is inevitable, if it lasts more than a few weeks, it's time to closely examine your operation from menu and pricing to customer service and ambience.
+While a dip in business is inevitable, if it lasts more than a few weeks, it's time to closely examine your operation from menu and pricing to customer service and ambiance.
 Get your hands on your competitor's menu (because they most likely have yours) to see what they’re offering, and at what prices.

 Don’t duplicate the competition's menu or undercut their prices to a point where you're losing money.
 Instead, refresh your menu by improving or rotating out older items; adding in new, fresh dishes; and offering updated menu specials.
 Analyze your competition's operation to identify where they're better and ask what weaknesses they have which could work to your advantage.
 Understand your own weaknesses as well so you can improve and consider what customers get at your new competitor's place that they aren’t getting at your restaurant.